TheUltimateNuke/CementGB.github.io/pages/docs/guides/introduction-to-il2cpp.md

 > For ease of explanation, we highly recommend you read these docs for more information.

 When you work with Harmony in IL2CPP, you're not able to manipulate the runtime code (IL) of the game like in Mono.
 Instead, you're basically hooking into codeless generated "dummy" assemblies that only contains the method signature for the original native method.
 What this means is Harmony's "transpilers" are no longer possible entirely, as there isn't any actual instructions to patch.
-You can only patch a method using a prefix or a postfix.
-The recommended way of creating a Harmony patch is explained as follows:
+You can only patch a method using a prefix or a postfix that runs before or after the method being patched, respectively.
+The recommended way of creating a Harmony patch is explained as follows (there are many ways one can be written, this is up to personal convention):
 > [!IMPORTANT]
 > Make sure to read the comments.